robertesler/Pd4P3/README.md

 Pd++ is a standalone C++ library based on the signal objects of Pure Data.
 More information can be found here: https://bitbucket.org/resler/pd/src/master/

 # Versions (Win/MacOS/Linux/Rpi/Android/Unity)
-This version of the library right now works on Windows 10, MacOS, Linux Ubuntu 20.x., Android and Unity.
+This version of the library right now works on Windows 10/11, MacOS, Linux Ubuntu 20.x., Android and Unity.
 The .dll in the /library folder are built for Windows, the .dylibs are for MacOS, the .so for linux and Android.
 The linux version does not have support for PortAudio right now.
 This library has also been tested on the Raspberry Pi and works as expected based on the limitations of the hardware.
 I am able to get full duplex audio on an Rpi 3 with an occasional audio interruption.
 More details below on how to build for the Rpi.

 We are also currently testing C# bindings in the Unity game engine.
 So far it tests successfully in Unity 2022.3.x for MacOS and Windows.
 You can see more here: https://github.com/robertesler/Pd4Unity

 # How Pd4P3 Works
 The backbone of the library is written in C++ with Java bindings via the Java Native Interface (JNI).
 Pd++ is a C++ implementation of most of Pure Data's signal processing objects, so what you make in Pure Data should sound the same in Pd++ or Pd4P3, theoretically.
 The syntax is also the same between Pd++ and Pd4P3, so what you write in Processing using this library should be able to be copied and pasted to a C++ project, like a JUCE plugin for example, with a few minor alterations.
-This way you can test out your ideas quickly in Pure Data, implement a prototype in Processing and then easily deploy the same code to an audio plugin format.
+This way you can test out your ideas quickly in Pure Data, implement a prototype in Processing and then easily deploy similar code with a few revisions to an audio plugin format.
 There are obviously a few more steps to actually accomplish this but that would be the workflow.

 The backend of Pd4P3 uses the Java Sound API with the option of JPortAudio for Win/MacOS.
 There are some latency issues with JPortAudio and MacOS I am still trying to figure out, but both JPortAudio and the Java Sound API work fine in Windows 10.